LearnWeb3DAO/ICO/README.md

     const provider = await web3ModalRef.current.connect();
     const web3Provider = new providers.Web3Provider(provider);

-    // If user is not connected to the Rinkeby network, let them know and throw an error const { chainId } = await web3Provider.getNetwork();
+    // If user is not connected to the Goerli network, let them know and throw an error const { chainId } = await web3Provider.getNetwork();
     if (chainId !== 4) {
-      window.alert("Change the network to Rinkeby");
+      window.alert("Change the network to Goerli");
-      throw new Error("Change network to Rinkeby");
+      throw new Error("Change network to Goerli");
     }

     if (needSigner) {